Pablo Escobar: Family and relationships

 In March 1976, the 26-year-old Escobar married María Victoria Henao, who was 15.
 The relationship was discouraged by the Henao family, who considered Escobar socially inferior; the pair eloped.
 They had two children: Juan Pablo (now Sebastián Marroquín) and Manuela.
 In 2007, the journalist Virginia Vallejo published her memoir Amando a Pablo, odiando a Escobar (Loving Pablo, Hating Escobar), in which she describes her romantic relationship with Escobar and the links of her lover with several presidents, Caribbean dictators, and high-profile politicians.
 Her book inspired the movie Loving Pablo (2017).
 A drug distributor, Griselda Blanco, is also reported to have conducted a clandestine but passionate relationship with Escobar; several items in her diary link him with the nicknames "Coque de Mi Rey" (My Coke King) and "Polla Blanca" (White Cock).

+Religious and political views

 Escobar was a Roman Catholic and was described by a priest, Father Elkin, as a profoundly devout man who was led astray by his ambitions.
 Escobar reportedly told Father Elkin "It's not important to be repentant, I am a believer."
-Escobar would even go to confession.
-He even claimed to have experienced a vision of Christ.
+Escobar would attend confession; he even claimed to have experienced a vision of Christ.

+Escobar is known to have stated that "they try to present me as an associate of the guerilla... hurts my personal dignity...
+I am a man of investments and therefore I cannot sympathise with the guerillas who fight against property".
+His alliance with the M-19 largely stemmed from pragmatic mutual opposition to the United States rather than underlying political alignment.
+He relied on a strategy of populism to build rapport with the Colombian poor.